Milo Yiannopoulos resigns from Breitbart News

-Breitbart News editor Milo Yiannopoulos resigned Tuesday after video surfaced in which the controversial figure appeared to condone sex with underage boys as young as 13.
+Milo Yiannopoulos resigned from Breitbart News, the far-right website where he was a top editor, after video surfaced in which the controversial figure appeared to condone sex with underage boys as young as 13.

 "After careful consideration, Simon & Schuster and its Threshold Editions imprint have canceled publication of Dangerous by Milo Yiannopoulos," the publisher said in a statement Monday.

+And Monday American Conservative Union head Matt Schlapp released a statement saying, "CPAC is a constructive forum for controversies and disagreements among conservatives, however there is no disagreement among our attendees on the evils of sexual abuse of children."

-In the video — which appears to be a recording of an interview with Yiannopoulos during a Joe Rogan and Drunken Peasants podcast — Yiannopoulos, a gay man, defends relationships between older men and teen boys.
+In the video — which appears to be a recording of an interview with Yiannopoulos during a Drunken Peasants podcast featuring comedian Joe Rogan — Yiannopoulos, a gay man, defends relationships between older men and teen boys.

 "In the homosexual world particularly, some of those relationships between younger boys and older men are sort coming-of-age relationships," said Yiannopoulos.
 "Those older men help the young boys to discover who they are and give them security and safety and provide them with love."